 - Physical, verbal or written abuse or disrespect to any religious, teacher, staff member, student or other person

-- Stealing other people’s property and/or school property
+- Stealing other people’s property and/or school property physically or by electronic means

 - Harassment of students – physical, verbal, written, sexual or by electronic means